 The Spanish word for mermaid, Sirena has slightly more history as a given name, probably thanks to an early twentieth century play.
 They also appear in Philippine folklore, as beautiful women with fish’s tails, luring sailors to their death.

-Strictly speaking, Stellamaria refers to Mary, Star of the Sea.
+Strictly speaking, Stellamaria refers to Mary, Star of the Sea – as in the Catholic title.
 That’s the translation of the Latin phrase.
 But Stellamaris also seems like a great concept for a mermaid name.

 In much of Europe, Disney’s Moana is known as Vaiana.
 It’s from a Tahitian phrase meaning “water cave.”
 The meaning is close to Moana, so it works for a young, daring sailor – or a mermaid.